pyvivid/K8S-References/04_01_Networking-Basics.md

 ```
 What we see from above is that a loopback address of the network namespace is visible, however we cannot see the eth0 interface on the host.<br>
 So with namespaces, we have successfully isolated and **prevented the container from seeing the host interface**.<br>
 Same is the case with the ARP and routing table.
+There is a detailed section on ARP tables below, do refer to familiarize.
 When running the ARP within the main host:<br>
 ```
 # arp
 Address          HwType        HwAddress            Flags  Mask    Iface